 7 Common Baby Feeding Problems continued...

 Food Allergies and Food Intolerances

-Food allergies, which activate the immune system, occur in up to 8% of children and can appear suddenly, with symptoms ranging from diarrhea, vomiting, rash, or stomach pain to breathing problems and body swelling.
-The most common food allergies among children are to milk, soy, eggs, wheat, nuts, and shellfish, though kids (and adults) can be allergic to other foods.
+Food allergies, which activate the immune system, occur in up to 8% of children and can appear suddenly, with symptoms ranging from diarrhea, vomiting, rash, or stomach pain to breathing problems and facial/body swelling.
+The most common food allergies among children are to milk, soy, eggs, wheat, nuts, and shellfish, although kids (and adults) can be allergic to any foods.

 Food intolerances are more common than food allergies.
 Although symptoms may be similar, food intolerances involve a baby’s digestive system, not immune system.
 Common food intolerances include problems with lactose, corn, or gluten.
 Symptoms of a food intolerance include gas, bloating, diarrhea, and belly pain.